Group of working professionals in a meeting discussing a project.

 Why adjusted gross income is important

 Your AGI is usually the foundation for your taxes.
 The IRS takes tax deductions from your AGI, reducing your taxable income.
 Eligible deductions may include state and local income tax payments, charitable donations, and mortgage interest.
-Many deductions are capped at a certain percentage of your AGI.
+Some deductions can only take a maximum percentage of your AGI.

 If you don’t qualify for a lot of deductions, you may choose the standard deduction available to many taxpayers.
-However, if you have made many charitable contributions or paid substantial income taxes, for example, you may provide itemized deductions instead.
-You can usually choose the option that saves you the most money.
+However, if you have made many charitable contributions or paid substantial income taxes, you may choose itemized deductions instead.
+The best option will depend on your specific circumstances each year.

 Did you know?